daos-stack/daos/doc/admin/tiering_uns.md

--   Lustre client mount command will have to use the new `foreign_symlink=<absolute_path>` option to set the prefix to be used in front of the <pool-UUID>/<cont-UUID> relative path based on pool/container informations being extracted from LOV/LMV foreign symlink EAs.
+-   Lustre client mount command will have to use the new `foreign_symlink=<absolute_path>` option to set the prefix to be used in front of the <pool-UUID>/<cont-UUID> relative path based on pool/container information being extracted from LOV/LMV foreign symlink EAs.
 This can also be configured by dynamically modifying both `foreign_symlink_[enable,prefix]` parameters for each/any Lustre client mount, using the `lctl set_param llite/*/foreign_symlink_[enable,prefix]=[0|1,<path>]` command.